gunrock/loops/README.md

 ## Reproducing Results
 > Find pre-generated results in [docs/](https://github.com/gunrock/loops/blob/main/docs/) directory along with `performance_evaluation.ipynb` notebook to recreate the plots (labeled figures) found in the paper.

-1. In the run script, update the `DATASET_DIR` to point to the path of all the downloaded datasets (root directory, could be something like `MM`, and inside it has subdirectories with `.mtx` files): [scripts/run.sh](https://github.com/gunrock/loops/blob/main/scripts/run.sh)
+1. In the run script, update the `DATASET_DIR` to point to the path of all the downloaded datasets (set to the path of the directory containing `MM` directory, and inside the `MM` it has subdirectories with `.mtx` files): [scripts/run.sh](https://github.com/gunrock/loops/blob/main/scripts/run.sh).
+Additionally, you may change the path to `DATASET_FILES_NAME` containing the list of all the datasets (default points to [datasets/suitesparse.txt](https://github.com/gunrock/loops/blob/main/datasets/suitesparse.txt)).
-2. Fire up the complete run, `./run.sh`, note one complete run can take up to 3 days (goes over the entire suitesparse matrix collection dataset four times with four different algorithms, the main bottleneck is loading files from disk.)
+2. Fire up the complete run using `run.sh` found in `scripts` directory, `cd scripts && ./run.sh`, note one complete run can take up to 3 days (goes over the entire suitesparse matrix collection dataset four times with four different algorithms, the main bottleneck is loading files from disk.)
 3. **Warning!** Some runs on the matrices are expected to fail as they are not in proper MatrixMarket Format although labeled as `.mtx`.
 These matrices and the ones that do not fit on the GPU will result in runtime exceptions or `offset_t` type overflow and can be safely ignored.
 4. To run *N* number of datasets simply adjust the stop condition here (default set to `10`): [scripts/run.sh#L22](https://github.com/gunrock/loops/blob/main/scripts/run.sh#L22), or remove this if-condition entirely to run on all available `.mtx` files: [scripts/run.sh#L22-L26](https://github.com/gunrock/loops/blob/main/scripts/run.sh#L22-L26).